 In addition we will be looking at how to integrate hypnosis and hypnotherapy into these treatment approaches.

-Trauma is rapidly becoming one of the most critical mental health problems in UK and possibly around the world.
+Trauma is rapidly becoming one of the most critical mental health problems in the UK and possibly around the world.
 The symptoms can be crippling and their devastation reaches beyond the traumatized individual to families and communities at large.
 Therapists must be able to treat the person not just the disorder using a range of tailor-made strategies that include clinical, relational, humanistic and systemic skills and interventions.

-Exposure, Cognitive processing and Reliving remain the gold standards in the treatment of PTSD, supported by substantial evidence base.
+Exposure, Cognitive Processing and Reliving remain the gold standards in the treatment of PTSD, supported by a substantial evidence base.
 Trainees will learn how to use these techniques in a sensitive manner that respects the relationship between patient and therapist and responds appropriately to the complexities of PTSD in a creative, ethical and effective manner.

 About Daniel Mirea

 Daniel Mirea is an accredited CBT consultant, senior lecturer, researcher and writer who trained and worked with some of the most recognisable clinicians in the United States and UK over the years (i.e. Donald Meichenbaum, Gilbert P, Corrie S, Padesky C, Young J, Hays S, Linehan M, Emmy van Deurzen, etc.).

 He currently writes workshops, doctoral programmes and trains in different cognitive and behavioural approaches.